Infineon/arduino-core-psoc6/docs/env-setup.rst

 0. Obviously |:neutral_face:|, install `Arduino IDE (2.0 or higher) <https://docs.arduino.cc/software/ide-v2/tutorials/getting-started/ide-v2-downloading-and-installing/>`_ or `Arduino CLI (1.0.0 or higher) <https://arduino.github.io/arduino-cli/0.24/installation/>`_.

-1. Install the :ref:`Infineon PSOC™ 6 microcontroller <psoc6_core_installation>` boards package.
+1. Install the PSOC™ 6 Arduino core as described :ref:`here <psoc6_core_installation>`.

-2. Locate in your computer where the Arduino15 packages are installed.
+2. Locate, where the Arduino15 packages are installed on your computer.
 Usually:

    ::

       ~/.arduino15/

  ..
 TODO: I would postpone the Windows part, as we won´t have all the dev tools available there
-         c:/Users/%USERNAME%/AppData/local/Arduino15
+         %USERPROFILE%\AppData\Local\Arduino15

-3. From the Arduino installation location, change directories
+3. Starting from the Arduino installation location, change directories:

    ::

       cd packages/infineon/hardware/psoc6

-4. Remove any existing installed "x.y.z" version of the core
+4. Remove any existing installed "x.y.z" version of the core:

    ::